 For factor analysis of the "determination of technological ability indicators in IPI " questionnaire, two variables were excluded: 1) access to the required resources in the technology (R&D, operation and development) and 3) potential growth of small and medium sized business in industry.
-Moreover, for factor analysis of of the "determination technological attractiveness indicators in IPI" variables questionnaire, seven were excluded: 1) position of the technology in its own life-cycle, 2) Strategic importance of technology for Iran internationally, 3) technology impact material on effectiveness, 4) probability of a synergic effect of research in the field of technology with other research areas, 5) the time required acquire technology to and proficiency gain in using it, 6) technology importance for the safety of the society, 7) public perception of technological outcomes and their use by general public.
+Moreover, for factor analysis of "determination of the technological attractiveness indicators in IPI" questionnaire, seven variables were excluded: 1) position of the technology in its own life-cycle, 2) Strategic importance of technology for Iran internationally, 3) technology impact on material effectiveness, 4) probability of a synergic effect of research in the field of technology with other research areas, 5) the time required to acquire technology and proficiency gain in using it, 6) technology importance for the safety of the society, 7) public perception of technological outcomes and their use by general public.